 Well, scientific research shows that by the end of the 6 day period cutting about 800 kcal/d on a low-fat diet resulted in 463±37 g of fat loss compared to 245±21 g of fat loss with the low-carb (keto) diet .

-If we compare the overall body weight loss then you can notice that body weight loss is greater on the low-carb diet than on the low-fat diet.
-By the end of the 6 day period on keto diet participants lost about 2 kg of weight while on a low-fat diet they lost only about 0.2 kg.
-That’s because on a low-carb diet you get a greater amount of lean mass loss like body water than fat loss .
+If we compare the overall body weight loss then you can notice that body weight loss is greater on a low-carb diet than on a low-fat diet.
+However, on a low-carb (keto) diet you may get a greater amount of lean mass loss such as body water than fat loss .

 This can be the reason why many people suggest keto diet for weight loss and you may see some studies showing that on a keto diet people lose more body weight faster than on a low-fat diet.
 It’s simply because keto diet really can help you lose body weight on a scale by losing lean mass like body water but not body fat.